Streaming Music Series: 1

 As a DJ, curating music is one of Dave’s strongest points, relentlessly networking and constantly searching for fresh new artists and pushing them through his Sub.FM show.
 Out in the club field, he has rubbed shoulders with the likes of Todd Edwards, El-B, Altern-8 and has become renowned for high energy sets and vast music knowledge.

-Dave has joined BDEM management as Chief Operating Officer with the intention of planting the label not only at the forefront of the Electronic Music scene, but also into the history books.
+Dave has joined BDEM management as Chief A&R Manager with the intention of planting the label not only at the forefront of the Electronic Music scene, but also into the history books.

 Outside of music, Dave enjoys long walks on Runcorn beach and drinking craft beers.